amnh/HackTheDeep/README.md

 # Hack The Deep
 Repository for AMNH's Fourth Annual BridgeUP: STEM Hackathon, Hack The Deep!

 The root directory of this repository contains data, documents, and images that are general purpose and could pertain to multiple challenges.
 Challenge specific data, documents, and images can be found under the challenges directory in a subdirectory with the same name as that challenge.
-Cloning this repository will give you local copies of all source files involved with all challenges that are not available on hard drives at the event (see organizers or librarians for details).
+Cloning this repository will give you local copies of all source files involved with all challenges that are not available on hard drives at the event (see organizers at the event for details).

 Don't forget to check social media for hashtag [#HackTheDeep](https://twitter.com/search?f=tweets&vertical=default&q=hackthedeep&src=typd)!

 See the [**wiki**](https://github.com/amnh/HackTheDeep/wiki) for all the details!
+PLEASE NOTE: The wiki is still a work in progress, but we are working to supply you with all the challenge details and data we can give you prior to the event.

-Looking for hackathon project repositories?
-Go to the [HackTheDeep organization page](https://github.com/HackTheDeep)
+Hackathon project repositories will eventually appear on the [HackTheDeep organization page](https://github.com/HackTheDeep)

 ___